lvictorerod/ideas/README.md

-# ideas
+# Proyecto Ideas
-Ideas in my mind
+Some ideas in my mind...